rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

     $ node my_connector_app.js

-You can also clone the repository and run the examples directly without installing *RTI Connector*:
+Alternatively, you can clone the github repository and run the examples directly without installing *RTI Connector* via *npm*:

 .. code:: bash